For the Wade family, basketball is a family matter.

 Zaire has a nice lefty jump shot and a tremendous ability to gather and shoot on balance.
 The side shimmy he does to his right to create space for his shot is nifty.
 He favors his strong hand when creating plays.

 At the next level, he’ll become more dynamic as he works on going right.
-The Los Angeles-based senior can also play off the ball as a shooting guard.
+The young Wade can also play off the ball as a shooting guard.

 Wade isn’t overly explosive but uses his athleticism in the correct spots.
 He has outstanding ball-handling skills.
 He combines them with sharp court vision to make plays for teammates.
 Zaire doesn’t take plays off and plays with intensity on both ends of the floor.
 His maturity and humility naturally translate into a leadership role.